 - 1.6 Potential and Kinetic Energy

-We will look at things falling and compare times to fall and speed at the end.
-The goal is to practice using the 4 different concepts and recognize that we are reluctant to use them.
+After the first assessment, we will look at roller coasters on different tracks falling and compare times to fall and speed at the end.
+The goal is to practice using the 4 different concepts and recognize that we are reluctant to use these lenses.
 Instead of invoking the new tools we are introduced to, we often revert to methods of reasoning that we have used before!
 The goal is to increase our awareness that we do that!… and start developing new tools.
 Can we examine our inherent familiarity with how physics works in nature; Can we close our eyes and “see” what will happen?